bettybliu/snakeATAC-singularity/README.md

 ```

 ### Using Singularity for Other Stuff
 The following container was built to run snakeATAC, but can also be used to run direct commands.
 It has three conda environments: base, py35, py27.
 SnakeATAC uses both py35 and py27 environments.
+I have a downloaded copy in my oak folder that's used by this pipeline by default.
+You can download it to a different location using ```singularity pull --arch amd64 library://liubetty/default/atac:latest```.

 ```CONTAINER=/oak/stanford/groups/wjg/bliu/containers/atac.sif```